 They don't feel valued.
 Not feeling appropriately recognised or rewarded is a shortcut to disengagement and lack of buy-in.
 Traditional reward and recognition like annual performance-based bonuses suck.
 Bring a bit of Surprise and Delight to your team to really make them feel valued and recognised.

 They don't know where to start.
 Procrastination on starting a project can often occur when we're working on something that feels too big, large or far-away.
 The progress principle is really important here.
 Break big things down into really small steps.
 And work towards regularly completing these small steps.
 The beauty of this is that making progress increases motivation in and of itself.
 Completing a small first step gets the ball rolling.·

 They are bored.
 Boredom is a real productivity killer.
 Boredom leads to complacency and not following up on things.
 How can you make the task more fun?
 How can you introduce game-like elements to better engage people?·

 They don't want to do it.
 This is a classic if you've ever had the joy of negotiating with a toddler.
 Something I have to wrestle with this day in, day out.
 This usually requires creating a clear WIIFM (what's in it for me).
 Lucky toddlers love lollies and the iPad hey?

-You can take the 5-minute Motivation Equation Scorecard to see if you are bringing your people into the game.
+You can take the 5-minute Winning 6 Scorecard to see if you are bringing your people into the game.
 You'll receive a personalised scorecard and report to help you create a culture of proactivity, ownership and growth, where everyone is in it for the win.